shiamm/BAUET-Hub/README.md

 # BAUET-app
--	BAUET is an Online Android App for [Bangladesh Army University of Engineering & Technology](https://bauet.ac.bd/) students built in Android Studio.
-They can see the notice, department, academic calendar, gallery, news, events, facilities, administration, admission, class routine, results from the app.
-They can download class & lab materials.
-Also, they can easily contact teachers from the app.
-Firebase database used as backend.
-This app is available in both light & dark mode.
+-	The BAUET App, designed for [Bangladesh Army University of Engineering & Technology](https://bauet.ac.bd/) students, offers a user-friendly interface for seamless navigation.
+It provides a central hub for essential features, including notices, academic calendars, department details, and a rich media gallery.
+Students can stay updated on news, events, and facilities, access administration contacts, and gather admission information effortlessly.
+The app ensures effective teacher communication through quick links for calls, emails, WhatsApp, and Messenger.
+Additionally, easily access teachers' LinkedIn and Facebook profiles for comprehensive connectivity.
+With enhanced security through Google Sign-In, the BAUET App prioritizes the protection of personal information and guarantees a secure academic experience.

+The BAUET App, designed for Bangladesh Army University of Engineering & Technology
 ## Preview